 then it may be time for a surgical consultation.

 2. Quality Of Life

 Another sign of a failing knee is increasing issues with completing normal activities.
-This includes pain, stiffness, or instability in walking, lifting up out of chairs, climbing stairs, or squatting or kneeling and then attempting to get back into an upright position.
+This includes pain, stiffness, or instability in walking, lifting up out of chairs, climbing stairs, squatting or kneeling, and then attempting to get back into an upright position.

 3. Limitation Of Overall Movement

 In addition to pain, you're now experiencing "movement" in the knee area which feels as though something within the knee is rubbing, catching on, or causing the knee to "freeze" up.
-These symptoms are affecting how you move in general, and may be affecting the entire leg.
+These symptoms are affecting how you move in general and might be affecting the entire leg.
 Problems may include weakness, limping, and numbness radiating down the entire leg into the foot.